nicholaskajoh/alphacoder.xyz/content/blog/nodejs-unhandled-promise-rejection-warning.md

 ![](/images/prm-rjctn/double-promise.gif)

 We still get the warning even though `promise2` is wrapped in a try/catch.
-Wrapping your whole a whole function with try/catch won't cover all Promises!
+Wrapping a whole function with try/catch won't cover all Promises!

 It's obvious that proper exception handling is needed in `promise2`.